hastoloid/forest_growth_model_emulator/README.md

 <b>The seq2seq model architecture contains the modules:</b>

 1. The dense (fully connected) network for the static inputs = site info & forest variables (i.e. the starting year status)
-2. An encoder network the takes the daily weather data time series as input (for 25 years)
+2. An encoder network the takes the yearly or monthly weather data time series as input (for 25 years)
 3. A concatenation part that concatenates the hidden output of the encoder and the outputs of the linear network
-4. A decoder taking the combined input from the previous layers, and producing the predictions for nYears = 25
+4. A decoder that takes the concatenated context vector from the encoder part, and the 25-year prediction targets (in training phase), and produces the predictions for nYears = 25

 The encoder block outputs are concatenated with the outputs from the fully connected block, and connected to the RNN hidden state inputs (h0).
 If the nuber of the encoder layers > 1, the fully connected block's outputs are split and divided between the decoder separate layers h0 inputs.
 With LSTM type RNN the h0 inputs are replicated for cell state inputs c0.